 However in case of an over load or a short circuit, as discussed earlier, the opto-coupler transistor conducts and triggers the SCR.

 This instantly pulls the gate potential of the triac to ground, inhibiting it from conducting.

 The triac immediately switches OFF, safeguarding the load and the house wiring to which it is configured.

 The SCR remains latched, until the problem is rectified and the circuit is restarted.The section comprising C1, Z1, C2 is a simple transformerless power supply circuit, used for powering the SCR and Triac circuit.

-produce 2 volts across it at the determined critical load conditions.
+R1 = iron coiled wire; its resistance is calculated to produce 2 volts across it at the determined critical load conditions.

 C1, C2 = 474/400V